ClevelandHenry22/Unencrypted-login-test/README.md

 # Unencrypted-login-test

-Capturing and Analysis of Http Credentials
+## Capturing and Analysis of Http Credentials

-*A cybersecurity project showing how insecure login systems expose user credentials.*
+* A cybersecurity project showing how insecure login systems expose user credentials. *

-##📌 Project Overview
+## Project Overview

 This project demonstrates how an insecure login system: